asmotor/asmotor/doc/CpuSpecifics.md

 | Reserve symbol | RB | RW | |

 # Z80
+## Section alignment
+Sections are not aligned to any particular multiple.

 ## Numeric formats
 The Z80 backend supports an additional numeric literal format.
 The first character is the backtick: